sage-org/sage-property-paths-experiments/README.md

 ## Plots

-**Plot 1 legend**: Statistics about the evaluation of the gmark queries in terms of execution time, data transfer and number of http calls for different time quantum.
+**Plot 1**: Statistics about the evaluation of the gmark queries in terms of execution time, data transfer and number of http calls for different time quantum.

 ![](output/figures/quantum-impacts/gmark/figure.png?raw=true)

-**Plot 2 legend**: Statistics about the evaluation of the gmark queries in terms of execution time, data transfer and number of http calls for different MaxDepth value.
+**Plot 2**: Statistics about the evaluation of the gmark queries in terms of execution time, data transfer and number of http calls for different MaxDepth value.

 ![](output/figures/depth-impacts/gmark/figure.png?raw=true)

-**Plot 3 legend**: Execution time, data transfer and number of http calls for the gmark queries
+**Plot 3**: Execution time, data transfer and number of http calls for the gmark queries

 ![](output/figures/performance/gmark/execution_time.png?raw=true)
 ![](output/figures/performance/gmark/data_transfer.png?raw=true)